-My name is Franklin Ortega Palaguachi who serves you as the Latinx Resource Center Manager at Waubonsee Community College.
+My name is Franklin Ortega Palaguachi and I serve as the Latinx Resource Center Manager at Waubonsee Community College.
 I was born and raised in Ecuador, where I lived for 17 years.
 I started my education journey in a little Escuelita named Juan Jose Salinas in my Ranchito Corralon.
 I attended four years of high school, in mi colegio Javier Loyola.
-These both institutions are in Cañar province of Ecuador.
+These institutions are in Cañar province of Ecuador.

-Moving to the United States for the American dream.
-I had to learn English and work full time to help my family while I started High school as an ESL (English Second Language).
-Later, my only choice and the best choice were to continue my education at Oakton Community College.
+Moving to the United States for the American dream, I had to learn English and work full time to help my family while I started high school as an ESL (English Second Language) student.
+Later, my only choice and the best choice was to continue my education at Oakton Community College.
 Thanks to mentors and a few people who believed in me I was able to successfully pass my developmental courses (English and Math) and complete my transfer course in three years.

-My involvement at NEIU and valued the support and mentoring from faculty and staff made me appreciate higher education and choose this wonderful path as a career.
-After my undergraduate, I received my Master's in Educational Leadership, Higher Education Administration from the same institution.
+My involvement at NEIU and the valuable support I received from faculty mentorship helped me appreciate higher education and choose this wonderful path as a career.
+After graduation, I received my Master's in Educational Leadership, Higher Education Administration from the same institution.

 After a few years, I came to Waubonsee's Latinx Resource Center with experience working in various private and public universities and community college institutions.
-I worked on student retention initiatives, mentoring programs and multicultural spaces.
-In addition, I have created programs to support students transition from high school to college and inclusive support for undocumented students.
+I worked on student retention initiatives, mentoring programs, and multicultural spaces.
+In addition, I have created programs to support students to help them transition from high school to college and to create inclusive support for undocumented students.